 Section 2.
 The office of presiding judge is created in each judicial district as the chief administrative officer of all courts in the judicial district.
 The presiding judge is responsible for all court services of all courts within the geographical area of the judicial district.

 Section 3.
 Each presiding judge is elected by the district judges in each judicial district in accordance with sections 4 and 5.
 Vacancies in the office of presiding judge are filled for the remainder of the term by vote as prescribed in this rule.
-Election results must be announced by administrative order.
+Election results must be sent to the judges of the district by e-mail and posted on the Supreme Court website.
 Under Administrative Rule 22, each presiding judge is a member of the Administrative Council.

 Section 4.
 An election will be held after January 10, 1995, for the three-year term of office beginning February 1, 1995, and after January 10 in each third year thereafter.
 Ballots will be sent by the State Court Administrator to every district judge of each judicial district.
 Individuals desiring to have their names deleted from the ballot must notify the State Court Administrator in writing before January 6 of the year the vote is to be taken.
 Upon receipt, each district judge will mark one choice for presiding judge and return it to the State Court Administrator by January 20.Upon receipt of the ballots, the State Court Administrator will, through consultation with the presiding judge of the district, set a place, date, and time of opening and notify all district judges within the district of the place, date, and time of opening.
 The presiding judge, and any other interested person, may be present at the ballot count.
 Results will be announced by the presiding judge no later than January 30 and later published in accordance with section 3.
 The candidate with the most votes will be declared the winner.
 If the leaders are tied, a reballoting will take place with only the tied leaders remaining in contention.
 If the tie cannot be broken by voting, the winner will be decided by drawing the longest straw.